fl101/awardfares-blog/_posts/2021-03-22-china-airlines-747-farewell-flight.md

 hidden: true
 ---

-Today's journey started months ago when I read that one of Taiwan's flag carrier, China Airlines, would be arranging a special 747 farewell flight as they would be retiring their 747 fleet.
+Today's journey started months ago when I read that Taiwan's flag carrier, China Airlines, would be arranging a special 747 farewell flight as they would be retiring their 747 fleet.
 Furthermore, this wasn't just a regular "flight to nowhere".
-The goal was to fly towards Japan, circle the iconic Mt.
-Fuji, and then return to Taiwan As I'm currently living in Taiwan I thought I would try to get a ticket on this special flight.
+The goal was to fly to Japan, passing the iconic Mt.
+Fuji, and then return to Taiwan.
+Since I'm currently living in Taiwan I thought I would try to get a ticket on this special flight.

 <img src="/assets/img/china-airlines-747-farewell/kkday.png" />